BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 1

 Which of the following is the generic term for referencing a program component such as a stored value, method, interface, or class by a custom-named label?
-1 point

 - [ ] Container
 - [x] Identifier